SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. _parameter-meaning:
 ``"meaning"``
-   A dictionary regarding the parameter meaning.
+   A JSON object regarding the parameter meaning.
 It has the same specification as the :ref:`module-meaning <module meaning>`.

 Custom Properties